Plan-validate-execute pattern

 Lidzborski is explicit: “There’s still a lot of UX research to deal with review fatigue and rubber stamping.
 Like, first people will keep verifying things, then they’ll just become approval bots.”

-The Plan-Validate-Execute pattern doesn’t solve review fatigue; it just creates the surface where the problem becomes addressable.
-Specific mitigations being researched:
+Plan-validate-execute does not solve review fatigue; it creates the surface where the problem becomes addressable.
+Mitigations under research:

-• Adaptive confirmation frequency — confirm-tier the first time an action class is performed for a session, auto-tier subsequent identical actions within the same context
+• Adaptive confirmation frequency: confirm-tier the first time an action class runs in a session, then auto-tier identical actions within the same context

-• Risk-proportional UX — heavyweight modals for high-impact actions, inline notifications for low-impact
+• Risk-proportional UX: heavyweight modals for high-impact actions, inline notifications for low-impact ones

-• Structured-plan summaries — surface the delta from expected behavior rather than the full plan, drawing attention to anomalies
+• Structured-plan summaries: surface the delta from expected behavior rather than the full plan, so anomalies stand out

 None of these has a settled best practice as of 2026.
-The pattern is sound; the UX layer remains an open problem.
+The pattern is sound; the UX layer remains open.

-Plan-Validate-Execute is concentrated in the Control plane of the RA but touches multiple planes:
+Plan-validate-execute concentrates in the Control plane of the reference architecture but touches multiple planes:

 PlaneRole

-IdentityValidates the agent identity issuing the plan; binds plan to human principal
+IdentityValidates the agent identity issuing the plan; binds the plan to a human principal

 RuntimeLifecycle hook intercepts tool calls before execution